Bunkerbuster/MergeSort/README.md

 ```

 ### Example
-Here's an example of how to use the Insertion Sort algorithm in C#:
+Here's an example of how to use the Merge Sort algorithm in C#:

     private readonly int[] _UnsortedArray = new[] { 64, 34, 25, 12, 22, 11, 90 };